angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

-## Let’s Generate Our First Angular API Client
+## Let's Generate Our First Angular API Client

 Before we dive into code, take a moment to explore [https://api6.angular-buch.com/](api6.angular-buch.com).
 This public REST API is part of the **BookMonkey 6** demo application - the updated companion project for the upcoming **5th edition** of our German-language Angular book.